ssoelvsten/slides/GUIDELINES.md

   - Do not have blurry images.

-  - If you use a pointer, do not just quickly flash it on the screen, but instead make sure it lingers (yes, that is what we naturally do).
+  - If you use a pointer, do not just quickly flash it on the screen, but instead make sure it lingers (despite what you may think, it does not feel natural to let it linger).

 - **Less Obvious No-go's**